folio-org/stripes-connect/doc/thinking-in-stripes.md

 ## Principles for designing Stripes UI modules

+At least two "styles" are possible when designing the set of components that will make up a Stripes UI modules.
+It's possible to build modules where one big component does most or all of the stripes-connecting, and drives many much simpler unconnected subcomponents; or a module may consist of many small components that are each stripes-connected to obtain the data they display.
+Which is better?

 The Redux community leans towards fewer connected components where possible, as components that are purely functions of their props are easiest to debug, test and maintain.
 This is a good rule of thumb for stripes-connected components, too: aim for fewer connected components except where doing that means going more than a little bit out of the way and creating convoluted code.